A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 Despite the huge amount of fascinating and deep mathematical work that has been carried out on the existence of tangent $\nu$-frames and singularities in the \emph{closed} manifold setting the equivalent problem for and also the topological structure of open (noncompact without boundary) manifolds is much less understood.
 For us the noncompact situation is significantly more important and in the hope to spark some interest in this problem we collect some known constructions and basic ideas that could be useful for analyzing the noncompact problem.

 \begin{rem}[Open manifolds] From a semi-Riemannian perspective the situation is better if compactness is dropped.
 On an open manifold there \emph{always} exists a nowhere vanishing continuous vector field and thus a Lorentzian spacetime structure (mentioned already in \cite{Mar}) because one can simply ``sweep out'' the zeroes of a vector field with isolated zeroes to infinity, for instance, by means of a suitable compact exhaustion and induction.
 It is not immediately obvious, though likely, that a similar procedure can be applied to obtain several linearly independent continuous vector fields.
 One may also be able to employ the homotopy equivalence property of deformation retractions: Smooth manifolds have the homotopy type of CW complexes.
 Whitehead showed that for open $n$-dimensional manifolds $M$ there is a subcomplex of dimension $k \leq n-1$ onto which $M$ deformation retracts.
 By Theorem \ref{cor:wn} this is a necessary condition for having $n-k$ linearly independent vector fields.
-For more recent and sophisticated topological tools for analyzing noncompact manifolds see recent expository articles, for instance, \cite{Gui}. \end{rem}
+For more recent and sophisticated topological tools for analyzing noncompact manifolds see recent expository articles, for instance, \cite{Gui}.

+Masushita \cite{Ma:proc}*{p.\ 119} argues that Steenrod focused on the closed case because no conditions are needed for the existence of semi-Riemannian metrics of arbitrary index $\nu \geq 1$ in the open case.
+We could not find a proof for this claim in the literature, but even if we assume it it remains unclear whether the existence of a $(n-\nu,\nu)$-spacetime structure would also follow (in the closed case it does not because of Example \ref{ex:s2}).

-We believe that our setup could ultimately also shed some light on necessary conditions for the existence of such a tangent $\nu$-frame because the causal structure (which we explore in Sections \ref{ssec:sRcone} and \ref{ssec:sRGH}) and topology for $(n-\nu,\nu)$-spacetimes are beautifully intertwined and are able to capture global features of a manifold.
-This could then, due to the just mentioned relations between the closed and open case, also lead to new results in the closed case.
-Let us mention a specific result where the use of a spacetime structure leads to new insights: We will see in Section \ref{ssec:sRcone} that for $(n-\nu,\nu)$-spacetimes we can apply the results of Section \ref{sec:cone}.
-By Theorem \ref{thm:propercone} and Corollary \ref{cor:closedcurves} there \emph{always} exist closed timelike (thus directly related to the chosen tangent $\nu$-frame!) curves on closed manifolds that admit a semi-Riemannian spacetime structure.
+If additional conditions for the existence of a tangent $\nu$-frame on an open manifold are needed, our setup could ultimately also shed some light on them.
+This is because the causal structure (which we explore in Sections \ref{ssec:sRcone} and \ref{ssec:sRGH}) and topology for $(n-\nu,\nu)$-spacetimes are beautifully intertwined and are able to capture global features of a manifold.
+We will, for instance, see in Section \ref{ssec:sRcone} that the results of Section \ref{sec:cone} can be applied to $(n-\nu,\nu)$-spacetimes.
+Corollary \ref{cor:closedcurves} then implies that there \emph{always} exist closed timelike (thus directly related to the chosen tangent $\nu$-frame!) curves on closed manifolds that admit a semi-Riemannian spacetime structure. \end{rem}